wyne-ybanez/Fast-Travel/README.md

 - There is no dedicated footer links for the website

 - Rather, the site will focus primarily on functionality.
-Should the user wish to learn more about the business, theu can click on the social links at the bottom of the page
+Should the user wish to learn more about the business, they can click on the social links at the bottom of the page

 ## Features